-The Prohibition Years that preceded the Great Depression in the U.S. were very good to The Bahamas, as many islanders prospered by supplying America’s continued thirst for alcohol.
-The end of Prohibition, coupled with the start of the Great Depression, proved devastating to the local economy.
+The Prohibition Years that preceded the Great Depression in the United States were very good to The Bahamas.
+Well-to-do Bahamians prospered by supplying America’s continued thirst for alcohol.
+The end of Prohibition coupled with the start of the Great Depression, though, proved devastating to the Bahamian economy.

 Uh, not so fast.

-More than a few locals that I met during my recent visit to Nassau a couple weeks ago spoke with utter disdain about this wall.
+More than a few locals that I met during a recent visit to Nassau spoke with utter disdain about this wall.
 Why?
 An older gentleman taxi driver put it plainly:

 Collins Wall separated the whites living downtown from the blacks living in the poorer areas.

 That particular tragedy brought the controversy over the wall to a head in the 1956 local elections.
-Eventually, starting in the 1960’s large swaths of the wall were removed, opening roadways like the one you see pictured above.
+Eventually, starting in the 1960’s, large swaths of the wall were removed.
+This opened roadways like the one you see pictured above.